MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-heartbeat-failure-gateway-config.md

 # Configure Computer Not Reachable recovery task for gateway servers

 When an agent fails to send a heartbeat, a Health Service Heartbeat Failure alert is generated and the management server attempts to contact the computer by performing a ping using Windows Management Instrumentation (WMI) based on its recovery task **Ping Computer on Heartbeat Failure**.
 If the computer does not respond to the ping, a Failed to Connect to Computer alert is generated.
 By default, this recovery task is performed from its assigned management server.
 But when agents report to a gateway server that communicates with its assigned management server through a firewall, the attempt to ping the remote agent will fail.
-The following steps describe how to configure the gateway server in this scenario to attempt to contact the computer and verify its responding to a ping.
+The following steps describe how to configure the gateway server in this scenario to attempt to contact the computer and verify it is responding to a ping.

 ## Prerequisites